Why is Personal Contract Hire so Popular?

 Few purchases depreciate at the speed of a new car.
 As the theory goes, the car loses value as soon as you drive it off the dealer’s forecourt.
 However, there are ways to eliminate the negative effects of depreciation – and personal contract hire is top of the list.

-Personal contract hire is both cost-effective and easy to manage.
+PCH is both cost-effective and easy to manage.
 This guide to personal contract hire will explain how it works and who it’s right for.

 It’s important to understand how your payments are determined.